 SCPIF V. SLED

-In South Carolina, the movements of millions of drivers are tracked by a web of automatic license plate reader cameras (ALPRs) that feed into a vast database run by the South Carolina State Law Enforcement Division (SLED).
+In South Carolina, the movements of millions of drivers are tracked by a web of automated license plate reader cameras (ALPRs) that feed into a vast database run by the South Carolina State Law Enforcement Division (SLED).

-These time-and-location-stamped photos can reveal a great deal about an individual’s life, including what medical professionals they see, what political gatherings they attend, and who they visit, among other intimate details.
+These time-and-location-stamped photos can reveal a great deal about a person’s life, including what medical professionals they see, what political gatherings they attend, and who they visit, among other intimate details.
 But SLED’s decision to create and disseminate travel information on law-abiding drivers in South Carolina was made without any permission or authority from the legislature.
 As a result, there are no legislative guardrails to protect against misuse and abuse.
 In fact, SLED has not even adopted formal regulations to govern the ALPR program.
 There are thus no enforceable guidelines constraining how the photos may be used, how long they may be stored, and who many access them.

 Our lawsuit, South Carolina Public Interest Foundation v.
 South Carolina State Law Enforcement Division, asks the Court to declare the program unconstitutional.
 The case implicates the core of our mission: to ensure that policing practices are democratically accountable.
 The case is not about whether an ALPR program may be wise; it is about whether a law enforcement agency can implement one unilaterally, without authorization from the people’s elected representatives.